History of 915 Colorado - This year, 2014, our lovely house is having her 100th birthday!

 There is a nice three person hot tub located in a quiet patio area at the back of the house.
 Enjoy an early morning soak with a hot cup of coffee or tea and delight in hearing the birds sing and in watching Red Mountain come alive in the early morning light.
 In the afternoon you can enjoy the warm sunshine as you soak in the tub after an exciting day of outdoor adventures like hiking, biking, skiing, or snowshoeing.
 Ahhhh… Don’t forget your sunglasses.
 You could also wait awhile longer and watch the sun set behind Red Mountain while you take a few moments to just contemplate your day.
 And your final choice would be to have a little night cap (non-breakable glasses provided) under the stars and then head to bed relaxed and ready for a blissful sleep.
 Sweet dreams!

 We have four older, but safe bicycles that can be used during your stay.
-We also have helmets (which are recommended).
 We are located just one block from the River Trail which is a paved, walking and biking trail that extends south toward Carbondale or North and East to Glenwood Canyon.
-Order you box lunch and head out for an all day exploration… or, just take a short ride around town.
+Order your box lunch and head out for an all day exploration… or, just take a short ride around town.
 Enjoy!

 Guide to local Walks and near-by Hiking Trails